FM-ds/TradeLens/tradelens/README.md

+# Running

+To run the code, run in the command line: pip install node pip install npm

+Install requirements with
+sudo npm install -g

+This might require node to be version 18.18.0, in which case run sudo npm install -g n sudo n stable sudo n 18.18.0

+Then to open the front end, run sudo npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.